anuuuuu0094/portfolio/README.md

-Follow the steps below to set up the project locally:
+//Follow the steps below to set up the project locally: